Algebraic K-theory of finite algebras over higher local fields: Introduction

 \subsection{Main results}

 The chromatic redshift problem \ref{redshiftprob} does not assume regularity hypothesis, i.e. does not require $R$ to be "regular" in some sense.
 In this paper, we show that a regularity hypothesis is in fact necessary, see Theorem \ref{thmE}.
-The truncated Brown–Peterson spectra may be regarded, in a suitable sense, as regular ring spectra, in light of Theorem \ref{thmC} and \ref{thmD}. \begin{remark} The term "higher local fields" first appeared in \cite{2localfield} (the chromatic height one case).
-The author suspected that the truncated Brown--Peterson spectra should be thought as the valuation rings of "higher local fields", a phrase that also appears in the title of this paper.
-In other words, the truncated Brown--Peterson spectra may be thought as "higher local number rings".
-After the completion of this work, Rognes and his collaborators defined the notion "higher local number ring", see \cite{higherarithematicduality}.
-This definition appears to be closely related to Theorem \ref{thmE}. \end{remark} \begin{theorem}[see Proposition \ref{finalgebra}, Proposition \ref{type}] There are $\Ee_3$-algebras
+The truncated Brown–Peterson spectra may be regarded, in a suitable sense, as regular ring spectra, in light of Theorem \ref{thmC} and \ref{thmD}.